avasero/psexposed/.github/ISSUE_TEMPLATE/new-indicator.md

 -

 ## ✅ Checklist
-- [ ] I have tested this regex pattern
+- [ ] I have tested this regex pattern and it is PCRE compliant.
-- [ ] I have checked for false positives
+- [ ] I have set the score according to behavior severity and potential match volume (prevalence).
-- [ ] I have provided examples
+- [ ] I have provided PowerShell payload examples to validate and provided URL references.
-- [ ] I have verified MITRE ATT&CK mappings
+- [ ] I have added all MITRE ATT&CK tactics and techniques matching the indicator.